Nanostructured multiferroic liquids: on the way to fluid ferroelectric magnets: Main

-In thicker cells, the lines are disordered forming various topological structures such as loops, knots and branches (Fig.~\ref{fig:schemes}b).
+The polar structure of the striped pattern revealed by SHG microscopy indicates the highest SHG efficiency for the polarisation direction primarily along the stripes allowing to map the local polarisation field (Fig.~\ref{fig:thincells}d,e, Supplementary Note 5).
+In agreement with the polarising microscopy, the director exhibits a splay deformation with an oblique anchoring at the defect lines.
+Realignment of the defect lines by the external magnetic field deforms the director field by bending the director via anchoring thoroughgoingly at the defect lines.
+However, in such thin cells, most lines are firmly attached to the substrate and cannot be easily reconfigured.
+In this case, applying magnetic field reduces the SH signal for the primary beam polarised along the stripes.

 To characterise the optical response in magnetically aligned samples, we used oscillating magnetic fields applied parallel and perpendicular to the alignment direction $\mathbf{R}$.
 The samples were confined in a \qty{3}{\micro\meter} cells with parallel rubbing, and a twist-free region was selected for the measurement.
-The maximal field amplitude was 5 mT, which is much smaller than the field required for the magnetisation reversal.
-Fig.~\ref{fig:SI_transm}a, b show the optical transmittance recorded between crossed polarisers.
-No change in transmittance was observed when the field was applied along the alignment direction $\mathbf{R}$.
+The maximal field amplitude was 5~mT, which is much smaller than the field required for the magnetisation reversal.
+Fig.~\ref{fig:thincells}f, g show the optical transmittance recorded between crossed polarisers.
+Only small transmittance change was observed when the field was applied along the alignment direction $\mathbf{R}$.
 Application of the field perpendicular to $\mathbf{R}$ results in a response following the driving field.
 Since the sample does not have a perfect uniform alignment, but consists of distributed polydomains, the transmission is significantly higher in the field-free state.